Sinhay13/AssignmentInterfaces-GO/README.md

 File Reader

-This is a Go program that reads the contents of a file and prints them to the terminal.
+This is a simple command-line utility that reads the contents of a file and outputs them to the standard output.
+It takes the path to the file as a command-line argument.

 Usage

-To use this program, run the following command:
+To use this utility, run the following command:

+$ go run main.go <file_path>

+Replace <file_path> with the path to the file you want to read.

+Example

+Suppose you have a file named example.txt with the following contents:

+Hello, world!

+To read the contents of this file, run the following command:

-$ go run main.go <filename>
+$ go run main.go example.txt

-Code Overview

-The program consists of three functions:

-main(): This function gets the filename from the command-line arguments, creates a name object from it, and calls the printContent() function with the name object as an argument.

-openAndReadFile(): This method is defined for the name type and opens the file with the name of the object, reads its contents using a bufio.Reader, and returns the contents of the file as a string and any error that occurred while reading the file.

-printContent(): This function calls the openAndReadFile() method on the file object and prints the contents of the file to the terminal.
-If there is an error while reading the file, it prints the error message instead.

-The program also defines an interface file that has a method openAndReadFile() that returns a string and an error, and a type name that is a string.

-The program imports the bufio, fmt, io, and os packages for reading files, printing to the terminal, handling file I/O, and accessing command-line arguments and files, respectively.
+This will output the following text to the standard output:

+Hello, world!

 License

-This program is licensed under the MIT License.
+This code is licensed under the MIT License.
 See the LICENSE file for details.